Salma1604ltsu/project2026/README.md

 # 🛡️ WebGuard

-A defensive, resume-ready web application security assessment dashboard built with Python and Flask.
+A defensive,  web application security assessment dashboard built with Python and Flask.

 ## Features